J-Nithujan/employee_mgmt_app/README.md

 ## Key Features

-For standard employees:
+For a standard  employee:

 - A login page that checks the user inputs
 - Profile page that shows all key data about the logged employee
 - A form that allows an employee to clock in all the task he / she did, these tasks can be edited afterwards

-Employees from the H.R. department:
+For an Employees from the H.R. department:

 - A table that lists all the employees still under contract
   -  These employees' data can be edited
   - An employee can also be archived, thus he / she won't appear in the list anymore
-- A form made to add new employee to the list
+- A form made to add new a employee to the list

 All the persistent data are stored in the database `db_employees`.